 - Don’t overcook your potatoes.
-Start with a pot of cold water, add potatoes, bring to a boil, salt and cook for 8-10 minutes or until fork tender.
+Start with a pot of cold water, add potatoes, bring to a boil, salt and cook for 8 to 10 minutes or until fork-tender.
 If they are overcooked, it will be too mushy and nobody wants that!

 - After the potatoes are cooked, I always drain and rinse with cold water.
-I then place on a tea towel lined baking sheet and allow the potatoes to dry out a little before adding the rest of the salad ingredients and dressing.
+I then place on a (clean) tea towel-lined baking sheet and allow the potatoes to dry out a little before adding the rest of the salad ingredients and dressing.

-- If you want your potato salad less or more ‘wet’ from the dressing, then simply omit or add mayo, about a tablespoon or so at a time until you’ve reached your desired consistency.
+- If you want your salad less or more saucy, then simply omit or add mayonnaise, about a tablespoon at a time until you’ve reached your desired consistency.
 It’s always easier to add than to take away.

 - I always like to reserve a little bacon and green onion for garnish to give this potato salad a pop of colour.